steemit/devportal/_tutorials-javascript/steem_js.md

 ---
-title: Steem.js (legacy)
+title: Legacy Getting Started
 position: 999
-description: Our tutorials use currently use <code>dsteem</code>, which is significantly faster on the client, is better documented, and has a strong path forward.
-If you prefer to use <code>steem-js</code> you can find it here.
+description: Our newer tutorials use <code>dsteem</code>, which is significantly faster and better documented than the current version of steem-js library.
+If you prefer to use <code>steem-js</code> you can find our old Getting Started documentation here.
 layout: full
 right_code: |
     Skeleton